OASIS Support in Xic

 • All other properties, which might be given to CELL or <geometry> records, are named "XIC_PROPERTY" and consist of concatenated number/string pairs.
 Xic uses properties indexed by a number, with string-type data, so that the XIC_PROPERTY consists of the list of properties as known to Xic for that cell or object.

 There are several options in Xic that modify OASIS input/output.
-Most of these can be controlled by check boxes in the Conversion - Export and/or Conversion panels from the Convert Menu, which reflect the status of the variables (which can also be set with the !set command or equivalent).
+Many of these can be controlled by check boxes in the OASIS page in the Set Export Parameters and Conversion panels from the Convert Menu, which reflect the status of the variables (which can also be set with the !set command or equivalent).

 Requirements And Limitations for Reading OASIS